prof-rossetti/nyu-info-2335-201706/projects/crud-app/project.md

   + A friendly greeting message including a user name of choice.
   + The number of products currently in inventory.
-  + The list of all available operations (e.g. "List", "Show", "Create", "Update", and "Destroy") and instructions for how the user can perform each.
+  + A list of all available operations (e.g. "List", "Show", "Create", "Update", and "Destroy") and instructions for how to select one.

 ### CRUD Operation Requirements

-The program should prompt the user to select one CRUD operation at a time (e.g. "List", "Show", "Create", "Update", and "Destroy").
+The program should prompt the user to select one CRUD operation at a time (e.g. "List", "Show", "Create", "Update", or "Destroy").
 If an unrecognized operation is selected, the program should fail gracefully by displaying an "Unrecognized Operation" message to the user.
 Otherwise it should perform the selected operation in accordance with the following expectations, prompting the user for additional inputs as necessary:

   + The **List** operation should print information about each product in the inventory.
   + The **Show** operation should prompt the user for a product identifier, and then either print information about that product if it exists in the inventory or print a friendly "product not found" message.
   + The **Create** operation should prompt the user for a new product's `"name"`, `"department"`, `"aisle"` and `"price"`, and should automatically determine the new product's `"id"` by adding 1 to the greatest identifier currently in the inventory.
 Then the program should save the new product's information by adding a new row at the bottom of the CSV file.
   + The **Update** operation should prompt the user for a product identifier, and then either print information about that product if it exists in the inventory or print a friendly "product not found" message.
 Then the program should prompt the user for new values for that product's `"name"`, `"department"`, `"aisle"` and `"price"` attributes.
 Finally the program should save the product's information by overwriting its corresponding row in the CSV file.
   + The **Destroy** operation should prompt the user for a product identifier, and then either print information about that product if it exists in the inventory or print a friendly "product not found" message.
 Then the program should remove the corresponding row from the CSV file.

 As mentioned, the **Show**, **Update**, and **Destroy** operations should each fail gracefully (i.e. display a friendly "product not found" message) if no product matches the specified identifier.